5637 steam loco group

 5637 arriving at the Swindon & Cricklade Railway in April 1982

-The GW Steam Loco Fund was then reconstituted as the 5637 Steam Locomotive Group (SLG) which began selling shares and other fund raising to buy the locomotive from Thamesdown Borough Council for what was expected to be a nominal sum.
-However, this was not the case and 5637 was eventually bought on 26th May 1989 after interest payments on the initial outlay took the price to £13,688 plus VAT.
+In 1987 the GW Steam Loco Fund was then reconstituted as the 5637 Steam Loco Fund which began selling shares and other fund raising to buy the locomotive from Thamesdown Borough Council for what was expected to be a nominal sum.
+However, this was not the case and 5637 was eventually bought on 26th May 1989 after interest payments on the initial outlay took the price to £13,688 plus VAT, a total of £17,110.
+In subsequent years the organisation became known as the 5637 Steam Loco Group (SLG) and this became it’s offical name at the AGM held during the Shareholders’ Day on 17th November 2018.

 The locomotive was gradually restored to running condition in primitive working conditions.